The best creamy mashed potatoes recipe using Caribbean red skinned sweet potatoes with roasted garlic, herbs and whipped into a velvety smooth mash.

 - Totally vegan friendly and gluten free too!!

-How to make sweet potato mash healthy and delicious
+How to make sweet potato mashed healthy and delicious

-More often then not you will find quite a few potato mash recipes topped or sprinkle with sugar.
+More often then not you will find quite a few potato mashed recipes topped or sprinkle with sugar.
 Sweet potatoes contain their own natural sweetness which I like to work with.